zg915/BlueJay/README.md

 - **Session Management:** Each workflow session is tracked and can be cancelled or cleaned up
 - **Parallel Search:** Multi-source research (web, RAG, DB) for comprehensive answers
 - **Database Integration:** Async SQLAlchemy/PostgreSQL for persistent chat, session, and research data
+- **Agent Tracing:** Comprehensive execution monitoring with Langfuse for debugging and optimization
 - **Extensible:** Easily add new agents, tools, or data sources
 - **Containerized:** Docker setup for consistent development and deployment environments